top of page

 • Inconvenience: You’ll need to swap out your home SIM card and may lose access to your regular phone number.

 Each option has its strengths, so think about how long you’ll be in Bali and what your data needs are.
-For most travelers, Airalo’s eSIM strikes the right balance between cost and convenience, but if you’re staying longer or need more flexibility, it may be worth grabbing a local SIM card on arrival.

 Safe travels, and happy exploring!